Conformal integrals in all dimensions as GKZ hypergeometric functions and Clifford groups: The conformal integral

 where $v_{ij}=\frac{x_{ij}}{|x_{ij}|}$ describes a $(D-1)$-dimensional sphere, $S^{D-1}$, and $a_{ijk}=\frac{|x_{ij}|}{|x_{ik}|}$ are positive real numbers, possibly infinite, for each $i,j,k$.
-The configuration space possesses an action of the group of permutations of the $x_i$'s and is understood as the space quotiented by it.
+The group of permutations of the $x_i$'s, \emph{viz.} $S_N$, acts on the configuration space.
+The quotient of the space $\conf_N(\M)$ by $S_N$ is called the configuration space of unordered points.
 Indeed, the conformal integral \eq{inmu} is invariant under the permutations, provided the weights are permuted accordingly.
+Oftentimes, in different applications, as in the conformal bootstrap programme, for example, we need to consider the configuration space with only a partially ordered set of points, obtained by quotienting $\conf_N(\M)$ with a subgroup of $S_N$.

+The configuration spaces $\conf_N(\M)$ and $\conf_{N-1}(\M)$ are related by taking the $N$-th point to infinity \cite{sinha}.
+The conformal integrals for $N$ and $(N-1)$ points share a similar relation.
+The point $x_N$ in \eq{inmu} can be taken far by setting $\mu_N=0$, still satisfying $|\m|=D$.
+We use this as a check on consistency of expressions later on.

-In other words, regular functions on the configuration space, \eq{inmu} in particular, can be expressed in terms of $x_i$, $v_{ij}$ and $a_{ijk}$.
-However, the translation and rotation invariance of the conformal integral dictates that it can be written in terms of the variables
+Regular functions on the configuration space can be expressed in terms of $x_i$, $v_{ij}$ and $a_{ijk}$.
+The rotation and translation invariance of the conformal integral imply that it can not be a function of $v_{ij}$ or lone $x_i$'s.
+Looked upon as a function on $\conf_N(\M)$, germs of $\inmu{\m}{N}{\bx}$ can be expressed in terms of

 only.
 In view of this, we choose to express the conformal integral \eq{inmu} in the form \cite{PR1,PR2}